jaidevprabhu/Bearings_Prediction/README.md

 **What data will you use to answer you question?**

 The model we develop will leverage data from sources like NASA's Prognostics Center of Excellence Data Set Repository.
-The Experiment.md file and the referenced research paper give more details about the data.
+The [Experiment Definition](Experiment.md) and the referenced research paper give more details about the data.

 #### Methodology
 **What methods are you using to answer the question?**

 **Data Preprocessing:**
-- CCleaning the dataset, handling missing values, normalizing or scaling features.
+- Cleaning the dataset, handling missing values, normalizing or scaling features.
 The data from the NASA collections archive was downloaded and evaluated.
 See the EDA analysis document referenced below.

 **Feature Engineering:**
 - Creating new features from the existing data that can improve model performance.
-Since each data point collected consists of ~20,000 values of the accelerometer sensor within a period of 1 second, we will utilize statistical methods such as min, max, std, RMS (since this is a rotating machine), and advanced statistical techniques such as Skew, Surtosis, and Shannon's Entropy - that were mentioned in the research paper to collect machine-specific signatures.
+Since each data point collected consists of ~20,000 values of the accelerometer sensor within a period of 1 second, we will utilize statistical methods such as min, max, std, RMS (since this is a rotating machine), and advanced statistical techniques such as skew, kurtosis, and Shannon's Entropy - that were mentioned in the research paper to collect machine-specific signatures.

 **Model Selection:**
-- Classification models such as Decision Trees, K-nearest neighbors (KNN), and Support Vector Machines (SVM) are used to predict failures.
+- Classification models such as Logistic Regression, Decision Trees, K-nearest neighbors (KNN), and Support Vector Machines (SVM) will be used to model the data.
 The aim is to develop a generic model applicable to various rotating machinery types.

 **Model Evaluation:** Cross-validation and metrics like accuracy, precision, recall, and F1-score will be used to evaluate the performance of the models across different types of machinery.
 We will display the results using the Confusion Matrix and RoC Curves.

 #### Results
 **What did your research find?**
 We completed one data processing round, and the classification models' results are detailed in the Classification document referenced below.

-One example - Model using Support Vector Machine (**SVM**) is shown here:
+One example - The model using Support Vector Machine (**SVM**) is shown here:

 ![Confusion Matrix of SVM classifier](images/CM_SVM.png)